-- Large scale strategic planning and participatory processes – Creating innovative, fun and meaningful ways for people of all backgrounds to help shape their communities and transit systems.
-Through this, I’ve helped many organizations take stock, recalibrate and set a course for the future that delivers positive change by how it involves people and clearly articulates next steps.
+- Large scale strategic planning and participatory processes – Creating innovative, fun and meaningful ways for people of all backgrounds to help shape their organizations, communities and transit systems.

 - Feasibility studies for areas new to transit, especially cases where I can help communities connect and think about their existing transportation resources in new ways.

-Teaching and workshops – I love sharing what I know and fostering new insights in others.
-Often in tandem with my planning colleague Matthew Boyd, we deliver learning opportunities for students, community leaders, staff and citizens on the fundamentals of transportation planning, transit scheduling and operations.
+- Teaching and workshops – I love sharing what I know and fostering new insights in others.
+I deliver learning opportunities for students, community leaders, staff and citizens on the fundamentals of transportation planning, transit scheduling and operations.